kktsvetkov/smarty2/README.md

 folder is moved to the root.
 The `SMARTY_DIR` used to load the plugins is adjusted accordingly to point to the correct folder.

+## PHP_HANDLING

+Any PHP code a la `<?php do_something(); ?>` inside the templates will always be printed in the template in its quoted form.
+This is the behaviour that used to be triggered by the `SMARTY_PHP_QUOTE` setting of `$smarty->php_handling`.
+Now that's the only available option.

+## {php} block tags

+It goes without saying how bad of an idea is to use the `{php}` block tags.
+Now all of those tags will be stripped when the template is compiled.
+The `PHP_TAGS` security option is also removed as it is no longer needed.

 ## What is Smarty?

 *(from original README)*